zestia/template-lint-config/README.md

 # @zestia/template-lint-config

-This package provides our template linting rules for Ember Apps and Addons.
+This package provides linting rules HTML templates

-The rules extend the `recommended` rules provided by Ember, with a few extra ones specific to Zestia.
+The rules extend the `recommended` rules provided by `ember-template-lint`, with a few extra ones specific to Zestia.

 ## Installation